sg893052/sonic-buildimage/L3/BFD/BFD_Scale_Enhancement.md

 The priority value of 40 is arrived after experimenting with different priority values and observing the stability of 128 BFD session in a scaled setup.

+This method should be handled with caution to ensure that the max processing associated with the SCHED_RR threads must be clearly understood to ensure that the rest of the system is not impacted.
+So, for instance, if the feature is ever scaled up (more sessions, shorter intervals) then this needs to be revisited.
 ### 3.1.3 Service and Docker Management

 NA